JaniceYR/clone_instagram/README.md

 ### Bonus Features (TBD)

 - [ ] Geotags
-- [ ] Search for users/photos by Geotags
+- [ ] Search for photos by Geotags